-- ensures integrity of shelving and storage cabinets, - ensures that chemicals are stored according to compatibility tables, - eliminates unneeded or outdated chemicals, - promotes more efficient use of laboratory space, - checks expiration dates of peroxide formers, - encourages laboratory supervisors to make "executive decisions" about discarding unnecessary chemicals, - provides opportunity to repair/replace torn or missing labels and broken caps on containers, - ensures compliance with all federal, state, and local record-keeping regulations, e.g., HHS/USDA's Select Agents and Toxins, DHS' Chemicals of Interest, etc. - promotes good relations and a sense of trust with the community and the emergency responders, and - may reduce costs by entering chemicals into the chemical reuse program.
+- ensures integrity of shelving and storage cabinets, - ensures that chemicals are stored according to compatibility tables, - eliminates unneeded or outdated chemicals, - promotes more efficient use of laboratory space, - checks expiration dates of peroxide formers, - encourages laboratory supervisors to make "executive decisions" about discarding unnecessary chemicals, - provides opportunity to repair/replace torn or missing labels and broken caps on containers, - ensures compliance with all federal, state, and local record-keeping regulations, e.g., HHS/USDA's Select Agents and Toxins, Maximum Allowable Quantity compliance, etc. - promotes good relations and a sense of trust with the community and the emergency responders, and - may reduce costs by entering chemicals into the Lab Reuse Program.